AgustinRow/CRUD-nodejs/README.md

 # CRUD with NodeJs + Express

-Simple CRUD app designed with MVC pattern (only for practice purpose)
+Simple CRUD app designed with MVC pattern.

 ## App

 In this app you can add, edit, and delete book.
-It does not check for duplicates
+It does not check for duplicates.

 ## Tools